melxx001/angular-temp/README.md

-# Angular2 Tour of Heroes example
+# Angular2 Tour of Heroes Example